A generalized and adaptable tensor-contraction-based cluster expansion formalism for multicomponent solids: Methods and Results

 In each train-test split, both training and testing residual errors are centered at around $\SI{0}{meV/atom}$, with a spread of roughly $\SI{5}{meV/atom}$ to $\SI{10}{meV/atom}$.
 Since both training and testing residual errors are similar for each train/test split (in the distribution sense), we can be reasonably confident that the CE model does not overfit the DFT data.
 Additionally, since both errors are centered at zero and roughly symmetric about this center, we can also be confident that we have enough features (i.e. clusters) to well-capture the complexity of the training set.

 Additionally, the CE model accurately predicts the enthalpy of mixing across the whole composition range.
 Both indicate a relatively strong tendency to mix, with a minimum enthalpy of mixing of $\SI{-0.08}{eV/atom}$ to $\SI{-0.10}{eV/atom}$ at around $60\%$-$70\%$ $\text{W}$ (Figure \ref{fig:taw-convex}).
+This is consistent with the experimental enthalpy of mixing curve calculated by Singhal and Worrell, which report a minimum enthalpy of mixing at approximately $40\%$ Ta \cite{Singhal1973}.